Training on climate change adaptation

 • Basic knowledge of marine biology and ecology (recommended but not mandatory).

-At the moment we are no longer accepting registrations to the Hybrid training on Citizen Science – all spaces are fully booked.
-However, you can access the online training through the Online Learning Platform – button below.
+Practical training application deadline: At the moment we are no longer accepting registrations to the Hybrid training on Citizen Science – all spaces are fully booked.
+However, you can access the Citizen Science Toolkit online through the Online Learning Platform – button below.

 Monitoring Protocols - Online Training